keshavkumar03/Smart_monitoring_system/README.md

 Contributing
 Feel free to open issues or submit pull requests if you find any bugs or want to add new features.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For any questions or support, please contact your email address.
+For any questions or support, t.keshavkumar.t@gmail.com

-markdown
-Copy code

 ### Notes:
 - Replace `https://github.com/yourusername/smart-monitoring-system.git` with the actual URL of your GitHub repository.